mlswg/mls-protocol/draft-ietf-mls-protocol.md

       derived from the path secret.
 The private key MUST be the private key that corresponds to the public key in the node.

-* Use the `epoch_secret` from the KeyPackage object to generate the epoch secret and other derived secrets for the current epoch.
+* Use the `epoch_secret` from the GroupSecrets object to generate the epoch secret and other derived secrets for the current epoch.

 * Set the confirmed transcript hash in the new state to the value of the